FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis: Appendix

 \textbf{Experiments on ISIC-2019 \cite{combalia2019bcn20000}.} We train the model with the Adam optimizer\cite{kingma2014adam} on ISIC-2019 for 200 epochs.
 ResNet50 \cite{he2016deep} is chosen as the backbone network.
 The input size is set as $224\times224$, and batch size is 64.
 The learning rate is set to 0.01 and divided by 10 every 50 epochs.
 We follow the standard image augmentation strategies including random horizontal flips, vertical flips, and rotations.

 \textbf{Experimnets on KiTS-19 \cite{heller2019kits19}.} For the segmentation task, a coarse-to-fine segmentation framework is used in our experiments.
 In the first stage, we train the ResUnet \cite{diakogiannis2020resunet} with the Adam optimizer to coarsely segment the ROI regions which contains the whole kidney areas with cross-entropy loss at the first stage for 50 epochs.

-In the second stage, we train the DenseUnet \cite{guan2019fully} with the Adam optimizer to segment the target areas of the tumor and kidney from the ROI regions with Dice loss \cite{milletari2016v}.
+In the second stage, we train the DenseUnet \cite{DBLP:journals/tmi/LiCQDFH18} with the Adam optimizer to segment the target areas of the tumor and kidney from the ROI regions with Dice loss \cite{milletari2016v}.
 The number of training epochs is 50, and the batch size is 6.
 During the training in both stages, the learning rate is set to 1e-4 and divided by 10 if the loss does not decrease.
 We also employ the horizontal flip augmentation strategy in both stages.

 \textbf{Experiments on EAD-2019 \cite{ali2019endoscopy}.} For the detection task on EAD-2019, we take Faster R-CNN \cite{ren2015faster} in mmdetection framework \cite{mmdetection} with ResNet50 \cite{he2016deep} as the backbone network, and we follow the default setting for training and evaluation.
 Specifically, we train the detection model with the SGD optimizer for 30 epochs.
 The learning rate is set to 0.005 and the batch size is 4.
 The input size is set as $512\times512$.
 We also employ random flip for data augmentation.